………I want to tell you a bit my dad…….

 He was a kind, gentle and thoughtful man.

+He was sensitive, and creative.
 He played piano.
 He taught himself Spanish guitar.
 He did DIY around the house and he fixed the car if he could.
 He did the garden and grew vegetables.

 He had a truly lovely smile.
 He was an artist, he studied art in a good art school here in the UK and he then became an art teacher.
 By then he was already married, was about to start a family, and of course teaching was a ‘proper job’ (if poorly paid back then).
 And he took his responsibilities seriously.